-Robot arm Mounted with four 8.8 strength, 6.6mm bolts and four M6 mounting (Base) holes at the base.
-Tool (Tool Uses four M6 thread holes for attaching a tool to the robot.
-The M6 , bolts shall be tightened with 8 Nm, strength class 8.8.
-For accurate tool Flange) repositioning, use a pin in the Ø6 hole provided.
-Control The Control Box can be hung on a wall or placed on the ground.
-Box givenia.
-Teach The Teach Pendant is wall mounted or placed onto the Control Box.
+Robot arm (Base) Mounted with four 8.8 strength, 8.5 mm bolts and four M8 mounting holes at the base.
+Tool (Tool Flange) Uses four M6 thread holes for attaching a tool to the robot.
+The M6 bolts shall be tightened with 8 Nm, strength class 8.8.
+For accurate tool repositioning, use a pin in the Ø6 hole provided.
+Control Box The Control Box can be hung on a wall or placed on the ground.
+Teach Pendant The Teach Pendant is wall mounted or placed onto the Control Box.
 Verify the cable does not cause tripping hazard.
-You can buy extra Pendant brackets for mounting the Control Box and Teach Pendant.
+You can buy extra brackets for mounting the Control Box and Teach Pendant.